Venezuela

 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens DO NOT TRAVEL to Venezuela due to crime, civil unrest, kidnapping, and the arbitrary enforcement of local laws.
+The US State Department currently recommends US citizens Do not travel to Venezuela due to crime, civil unrest, kidnapping, and the arbitrary enforcement of local laws.
 Reconsider travel due to wrongful detentions, terrorism, and poor health infrastructure.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html